jgomezhiguera/VSCNN/README.md

 ## Models

-According to the articles mentioned, the authors propose the following architecture for the problem of binary sentiment classification based on images:
+According to the articles mentioned, Truong et.al propose the following architecture for the problem of binary sentiment classification based on images:

 ![Architecture used by Truong et.al](/Images/acmmm17.PNG)

-__"Réplica"__ model try to training a similar architecture.
+* __"Réplica"__ model try to training a similar architecture.
+* __"Best"__ dir contains model whit best results

+* __"Inception"__ model training this a